papr8ka/-lwjgl-basics-wiki/Shaders.md

 ## Where to start?

-Before you start working on your own shader-based sprite renderer, it would be smart to experiment with GLSL in order to become a little more comfortable with concepts like uniforms and attributes.
+Before jumping straight into your shader-based sprite renderer, it would be smart to experiment with GLSL in order to become a little more comfortable with concepts like uniforms and attributes.
 For this I recommend using a library or tool that will set up shaders for you, allowing you to jump right into GLSL code.
-For this tutorial series, we will follow the tests in *lwjgl-basics*.
+For this tutorial series, we will follow the tests in [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics/tree/master/test/mdesl/test/shadertut).
 There are also online GLSL editors, if you have a WebGL-enabled browser, which are extremely useful for learning various concepts:
 - http://glsl.heroku.com/
 - http://www.iquilezles.org/apps/shadertoy/

+Once you feel more comfortable with the basics of GLSL, you can start looking "under the hood" to see how it all comes together in a custom renderer.

 ## Hello World